-On behalf of the Department of Mathematics at the University of Pittsburgh, we want to welcome you to our graduate training program.
+On behalf of the Department of Mathematics at the University of Pittsburgh, we want to welcome you to our graduate training program!
 We are delighted that you have accepted our offer of admission and will be joining us in the fall.
-You probably have many questions, and we would like to answer all of them.
+You probably have questions, and we will answer some below and any others you may have when you arrive.

 When do I need to arrive?